-Dr Nick Lloyd is Reader in Military & Imperial History in the Defence Studies Department.
-He joined the department in 2007 and is currently Academic Director of the RAF Division.
-Nick has written widely on military and imperial history in the era of the Great War and has published four books including the bestselling Passchendaele: A New History (Viking, 2017).
+Nick Lloyd is Professor of Modern Warfare in the Defence Studies Department.
+He has published widely on military and imperial history in the era of the Great War and has written five books including the bestselling Passchendaele: A New History (Viking, 2017).
 This was shortlisted for the British Army Military Book of the Year, the Military History Monthly Book of the Year, and was chosen as one of the Telegraph's '50 Best Books of 2017'.

-Nick is currently embarking upon a major three-volume history of the First World War.
-The first volume, The Western Front, is due for publication in the spring of 2021.
+Nick is currently embarking upon a major three-volume narrative history of the First World War.
+The first volume, The Western Front, was published in March 2021 and was chosen by The Times as one of the ‘best books to read this summer’.
 Future volumes will concentrate on the Eastern Front and the war in Africa and the Middle East.

 - The Western Front: A History of the First World War (London: Viking, 2021).

 - Passchendaele: A New History (London: Viking, 2017).

 - Hundred Days: The End of the Great War (London: Viking, 2013).